Poolitzer/GoHangmanServer/README.md

 I export executables for windows and linux currently, if you need another OS which is supported by [Go](https://go.dev/), make an issue and I will include it.

+You open the admin page by adding `/admin?admin_key=YOURKEY` behind the URL you host the instance at.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 You may copy, distribute and modify the software provided that modifications are described and licensed for free under [GPL-3](LICENSE).